TaitoUnited/taito-cli/docs/docs/03-quick-start.md

     taito open client
     ```

+#### Apply project wide settings

+1. Run `taito open conventions` to show organization specific conventions and follow instructions.

+2. Apply project wide settings:

+    ```shell
+    taito project apply
+    ```

 #### Development environment (dev)

-1. Create dev environment:
+1. Make sure your authentication is in effect:

     ```shell
+    taito auth:dev
+    ```

+2. Create dev environment:

+    ```shell
     taito env apply:dev
     ```

-2. Trigger build by committing and pushing changes to dev branch (you can do this with git tools also).
+3. Trigger build by committing and pushing changes to dev branch (you can do this with git tools also).
 Note that you should write your commit message according to [Conventional Commits](https://www.conventionalcommits.org):

     ```shell
     taito stage